TY-Cheng/LoG-IV/docs/results_snapshot.md

 Interpretation:

-- This is the first complete multi-seed result where graph variants beat both train-only kNN and within-surface interpolation baselines by a large margin.
+- This is the first complete multi-seed result in which graph variants outperform both train-only kNN and within-surface interpolation baselines.
 - The decoded calendar/convexity variant is currently best on masked IV MAE, p90 masked error, normalized price error, and sampled no-arbitrage diagnostic counts.
-- Liquidity-aware `gnn_liq` improves normalized price error versus `gnn_no_liq`, but it is not yet better on masked IV MAE.
-The heteroscedastic LAGOS-Hetero ablation is needed before making a liquidity mechanism claim.
+- Liquidity-aware `gnn_liq` improves normalized price error relative to `gnn_no_liq`, but it is not yet better on masked IV MAE.
+The heteroscedastic model ablation is needed before attributing the result to liquidity modeling.
 - Convexity violations remain frequent.
 The current result supports reconstruction performance, not strict no-arbitrage quality.